davecoll3/magic-8-ball/TESTING.md

   * Testing
     * Multiple attempts were made to submit an empty text input field using both the 'enter' key and by clicking on the "Shake!" button.
-    * Testing was carried out across various devices and screen widths to ensure that the error message appeared as expected and that the text remained horizontally aligned to the center of the page while maintaining good contrast with the background image.
+    * Testing was carried out across various devices and screen widths to ensure that the error message appeared as expected and that the text remained horizontally aligned to the centre of the page while maintaining good contrast with the background image.
       <details><summary>Error Message Testing</summary>
         <img src="readme-files/images/testing-error-msg.gif">
       </details>

   * Result
-    * When a user attempted to submit a question, without typing anything into the text input field, an error message appears below the "Shake!" button, prompting them to ask a question.
+    * When a user attempts to submit a question, without typing anything into the text input field, an error message appears below the "Shake!" button, prompting them to ask a question.
     * The error message disappears after 1.5 seconds.
-    * The error message appears as expected, on all devices and screen sizes, and the text remains horizontally aligned to the center of the page while maintaining good contrast with the background image.
+    * The error message appears as expected, on all devices and screen sizes, and the text remains horizontally aligned to the centre of the page while maintaining good contrast with the background image.

 &nbsp;